jColeChanged/josh.meanings/doc/intro.md

 Some file types aren't well suited to high performance serialization and deserialization.
 The `:format` keyword controls what file format will be used to persist data during the computation.
-The list of supports formats are:
+The list of supported formats are:

  - `:csv`
  - `:arrow`